A Guide to Essential Health and Safety Documents and Health and Safety Basic Principals

 The main piece of health and safety legislation in the UK is the Health and Safety at Work etc Act 1974, this has at its heart a simple but enduring principle – those who create risks are best placed to control them.
 The system has stood the test of time and Great Britain has one of the best-combined health and safety records in the world.

 You will need to demonstrate effective H&S management for your event.

 - This is very much dependent on the type and complexity of the event.

-- For a simple straight forward event a standard risk assessment which addresses the event-specific issues will be adequate.
+- For a simple straightforward event a standard risk assessment that addresses the event-specific issues will be adequate.

 - For a more complex event, in addition to the Risk Assessments, you may have to develop an Event Management Plan and have an overall Event Safety File.
 At the concept stage of the event, speak to Stagesafe who will be able to advise and guide you.

 This legislation requires Duty Holders, those with responsibilities, to discharge those duties.
 The Health and Safety at Work Act 1974 (HASAWA) lays down wide-ranging duties on employers.
 Employers must protect the 'health, safety and welfare' at work of all their employees, as well as others on their premises or other places of work, including temps, casual workers, the self-employed, clients, visitors and the general public.
 Broadly, the Health and Safety Executive (HSE) enforces health and safety law in industrial workplaces and over 400 local authorities enforce in commercial workplaces such as places of licensed entertainment, sometimes these duties may cross.